SCLOrkHub/SCLOrkSynths/README.md

-SynthDefs-for-Patterns
+SCLOrkSynths
 ======================

-Collection of SuperCollider SynthDefs (synth definitions) for use with Patterns
+Collection of SuperCollider SynthDefs (synth definitions).

-WARNING: very much a work in progress (barely started).

 I don't remember where I got some SynthDefs from.
 I will do my best to add credits and/or links to original synthdefs if I can.
+Please let me know if you know the source of an uncredited SynthDef.

-Feel free to add new SynthDefs to the collection, or suggest new ones.
+Feel free to suggest new SynthDef for the collection.

+This repository was previously named SynthDefs-for-Patterns.

 ## Some conventions